touchlab/KaMPKit/docs/DETAILED_DEV_SETUP.md

 ## Next Steps

-You're KMP development environment is ready now.
+Your KMP development environment is ready now.
 Your next step should be to go to the [APP_BUILD.md doc](APP_BUILD.md), which focuses on building this project, as well as running it on both Android and iOS.